CALL OR EMAIL US TODAY 704-247-3247

 This broad definition means that medical devices can include items ranging from pacemakers to tongue depressors.
 Medical devices are regulated by the FDA and grouped into three different classes.
 Class I devices are subject to the fewest regulations because they pose the lowest risk to patients.
 Class III devices, on the other hand, are subject to the strictest regulations because they pose the highest risk of harm.

 Manufacturers of medical devices can defraud the federal government in a number of ways.
 For instance, medical device manufacturers may pay kickbacks to doctors to induce them to prescribe their products, or they may market their products for uses that have not been approved.
-Further, manufactures of medical devices may fail to use current good manufacturing practices in making their products.
+Further, manufacturers of medical devices may fail to use current good manufacturing practices in making their products.
 These and other activities by manufacturers of medical devices can form the basis for claims under the False Claims Act.

 Real World Examples of Recent Medical Device False Claims Act Cases: